Field Notes

 My Trip to Ghana

-Reporting, editing, and learning inside a fast-paced newsroom in Accra during the months leading up to Ghana’s presidential election.
+Reporting, observing, and learning inside a newsroom in Accra during the months leading up to Ghana’s presidential election, where the pace of daily coverage revealed how place and context shape the stories we tell.

-By Malcolm Durfee University of Oregon — Media in Ghana
+By Malcolm Durfee University of Oregon Media in Ghana Program

-During the Media in Ghana program at the University of Oregon, I had the opportunity to write, edit, and report for The Daily Guide Newspaper, one of the leading publications in Accra, Ghana.
+During the Media in Ghana program at the University of Oregon, I worked with The Daily Guide Newspaper, one of the leading publications in Accra.
+The experience gave me a closer look at how a newsroom responds to the details that shape a country’s political moment.

-My internship took place in the months leading up to Ghana’s presidential election, where much of my work focused on political reporting and election coverage.
-The newsroom’s pace demanded clarity, accuracy, and adaptability.
+My internship took place in the months leading up to Ghana’s presidential election, a period when every headline carried weight.
+Much of my work centered on political reporting, which required clarity, accuracy, and an understanding of how local context influences the way information is received.

-Immersing myself in Ghana’s media environment pushed me to rethink how political stories are framed and told.
+Immersing myself in Ghana’s media environment taught me to pay attention to the details that guide how political stories are framed and understood.

 — Malcolm Durfee

-Adjusting to a different editorial style was challenging at first, but it strengthened my understanding of global journalism and sharpened my ability to communicate across cultures.
+Adjusting to a different editorial style challenged me at first, but it strengthened my ability to communicate across cultures and helped me see how newsroom routines reflect the values of the communities they serve.

-Collaborating with Ghanaian journalists broadened my perspective on reporting and reinforced the importance of context, local knowledge, and responsible storytelling.
+Working alongside Ghanaian journalists broadened my perspective on reporting and reinforced the importance of local knowledge, context, and responsible storytelling.
+It was a reminder that the smallest details often carry the most meaning.

 Here is a small article by me about the research fair at the University of Oregon, 2024.